vineetjnair9/18337/README.md

 ## Possible Project Topics

+Here's a list of [current projects](https://github.com/JuliaLabs/julialabs.github.io/blob/master/projects.md) of interest to the julialab

 One possibility is to review an interesting algorithm not covered in the course and develop a high performance implementation.
 Some examples include: